GowthamiKandhasamy/AI_based_threat_detection/README.md

 Better create two directories: BAC and SQli and place the files in them.
 Make sure that you've changed the path in my files Place the integration files (dashboard.html and main_dashboard.py) alongside the directories you created.
 That's the easier way to work with Flask API
 The "View system log" button does nothing as of now.
 If you have a better idea on what to do with it or any replacement you could think of, do it.
 Otherwise, just remove it

+Sqli folders:
+Files are uploaded in sqli-scanner.
+Create two folders models and reports in your system for the trained models and reports to be saved in.